JPR Classics Special Series

 New Music from Bowling Green, Season 2: Sunday Evenings at 7pm

-JPR's Classics & News Service presents the second season of a special classical series from WFMT called Living American Composers: New Music From Bowling Green, Sunday evenings at 7pm Beginning January 4th.
+JPR's Classics & News Service presents the second season of a special classical series from WFMT called Living American Composers: New Music From Bowling Green, Sunday evenings at 7pm through the end of March.